confluentinc/ksql/docs/syntax-reference.md

 | TIMESTAMP               | Associates the message timestamp in the Kafka topic with a column in the KSQL table.
 Time-based operations such as windowing will process a record according to this timestamp. |

 Using Avro requires Confluent Schema Registry and setting `ksql.schema.registry.url` in the KSQL configuration file.
+Also since KSQL column names are case insensitive, avro field names will be considered case insensitive in KSQL.

 ### DESCRIBE